-Functional programming is a declarative programming paradigm in that programming is done with expressions or declarations instead of statements.
+Functional programming is a declarative programming paradigm in that the programming is done with expressions or declarations instead of statements.
 In functional programming code, the output value of a function depends only on its arguments, so calling a function multiple times with the same value for an argument always produces the same result.
+Therefore there is no side effects on the result.

-One of the easiest way for the development of functional programming is making a program by eliminating changes in state that do not depend on function inputs which are called side effects.
+One of the easiest way for the development of functional programming is making a program by eliminating changes, in state that they do not depend on function inputs, which are called side effects.
+So you need to keep in mind that there should be no side effects.

 In functional programming, the language supports passing functions as arguments to another functions, returning them as values from functions and assigning them to variables or storing them into data structure.
 This is what a first class function is meant to be.
 So first class functions are first-class variables.